mfrankel923/MSXPY/README.md

 The contents of this repository are as follows:
 <br>
--**EPANET_DLLs** contains the dynamic link libraries for epanet (version 2.0) and epanetmsx (version 1.1)
+-[EPANET_DLLs](https://github.com/mfrankel923/MSXPY/tree/main/EPANET_DLLs) contains the dynamic link libraries for epanet (version 2.0) and epanetmsx (version 1.1)
 <br>
--**Function_Lbraries** which contains python wrappers for DLL functions, and additional functions for manipulation of EPANET MSX models within python
+-[Function_Lbraries](https://github.com/mfrankel923/MSXPY/tree/main/Function_Libraries) which contains python wrappers for DLL functions, and additional functions for manipulation of EPANET MSX models within python
 <br>
--**INP_and_MSX_Files** contains example epanet .inp and .msx files
+-[INP_and_MSX_Files](https://github.com/mfrankel923/MSXPY/tree/main/INP_and_MSX_Files) contains example epanet .inp and .msx files
 <br>
--**Examples_and_Templates** contains Jupyter notebooks and scripts which demonstrate the functionality of this package, as well as provide templates to apply the functions in this package to any particular chemical reaction scheme
+-[Examples_and_Templates](https://github.com/mfrankel923/MSXPY/tree/main/Examples_and_Templates) contains Jupyter notebooks and scripts which demonstrate the functionality of this package, as well as provide templates to apply the functions in this package to any particular chemical reaction scheme
 Note that the jupyter notebook "**Function Uses and Examples.ipynb"** contains documentation and examples of all functions developed in this package.

 ### Getting Started

 Download the files in this repository and ensure that the necessary package dependencies (listed below) are installed.

 ### Dependencies